 The guidelines are captured in rule form to make it easier to design a SAN that will work properly and will be supported by HP.
 Chapter 3, "SAN Fabric Design Rules" and Chapter 4, "Heterogeneous SAN Platform and Storage System Rules", define the configuration rules.
-For additional information on operating system HBA/driver/firmware/software support, refer to individual array Streams connectivity documents available through HP field representatives or partners via the HP internal SPOCK website.
+For additional information on operating system HBA/driver/firmware/software support, contact your HP field representative.